Maldives

 Maldives Google Maps is a site/tool that offers a wide range of map views (topographic, satellite, street view) and navigation options, with little effort on your part, yet efficiently.
 If you need to plan a trip to a new place like the Maldives, Google maps are available on desktop, mobile, or tablet.
 This Google maps and information page is dedicated to the Maldives, Asia (22 countries), showing its location, country facts, details about its capital city, Male, and plenty of other information which may be interesting when you visit this Asian state.

-Quick links: Google maps Maldives, Male Google maps, Driving Directions Maldives, Printable Road Map.
+Quick links: Google Maps Maldives, Male Google maps, Driving Directions Maldives, Printable Road Map.

 The official flag of the Maldivian nation.